Guiding and enabling our campus community to uphold our values and expectations.

 - Review and complete a Policy Transmittal Sheet.
 This document is intended to help you assess the need for a proposed policy or revision and will provide important information to committees and individuals responsible for reviewing and approving your proposal.
 This transmittal sheet also ensures that policies undergo the appropriate review process.

 - Submit the Policy Transmittal Sheet and final draft of the policy to the appropriate dean or vice president (as applicable) who will determine whether adequate review has been completed, if the proposal is in the proper format, and indicate his/her approval.

 - Once approval has been received, the appropriate vice president will forward the policy to the Administrative Policy Program Manager.
 The Administrative Policy Program Manager will make the determination of whether the policy is a major revision or minor revision.
-If the policy change is minor, Management Services will update the Campus Handbook.
+If the policy change is minor, the Administrative Policy Program Manager will update the Campus Handbook.

 - Upon final approval, new or amended polices will be posted to the Campus Handbook.
-Management Services will also send a notification to the faculty and as appropriate student digests.
+The Administrative Policy Program Manager will also send a notification to the faculty and as appropriate student digests.

 All new academic policy proposals or amendments to existing policies must comply with the rules stipulated in the college’s Administrative Policy and Procedural Manual.
 Specific instructions are outlined below.